ReadableLabs/resync/src/parsers/README.md

 ## Parsers

+Table of Contents

+1. About parsers
+2. How the current rust parser works
+3. Writing a new parser
+4. FAQ

 Comment

 - Text
 - Args\[\] (Will be none)
 - Return

 Code

 - Type (Function/Free)
 - Params\[\] (Will be None if function type is free)
 - Return\[\] (Will be none)